naved201/Aura-Farming/README.md

 - Frontend uses Supabase JS client for all database operations

 ### Security Notes
-- ⚠️ **Important**: The ESP32 code uses Supabase anon key for demo purposes
+- The ESP32 code uses Supabase anon key for demo purposes
 - For production, implement Supabase Edge Functions with service role key
 - Ensure Wi-Fi credentials are secured and not committed to version control
 - Use environment variables for sensitive configuration
+- Row-Level Security (RLS) policies ensure users can only access their own data

 ### Future Enhancements
 - Mobile app for iOS and Android